lucidworks/solr/solr/modules/external-files/README.md

 * Partitioning of external files first by shard and then a second level of partitioning within the shards.
 * Sorting the partitioned files by unique id
-* Binary formatting of partitioned files to eliminate all parsing and object creation during the load
+* Binary formatting of partitioned files to eliminate all parsing and object creation overhead during the load
-* On new and first searchers, inside Solr, creating sorted partitioned binary files that reside in the index with a mapping between unique id and lucene id.
+* On new and first searchers, inside Solr, sorted partitioned binary files are created that reside in the index with a mapping between unique id and lucene id.
 Each of these index partitions match up with a partition of the external files.
 * Parallel loading of the sorted, binary, partitioned files.
-The loading is done through a very efficient merge join between the sorted, partitioned index mapping and external file partitions.
+The loading is done through a very efficient merge join between the sorted, partitioned index files and external file partitions.
 A thread is allocated for each partition which merges an external partition with its matching internal index partition.
 * Improved caching of internal files to support LRU eviction.
 This allows external file fields to be loaded and unloaded from memory to support a larger number of external file fields than can fit in memory at once.
 Because